Baby Poo: Your Ultimate Guide and Colour Chart

 If You’re Breastfeeding

-In the first few weeks a breastfed baby may poo several times a day, sometimes as often as after every feed.
+In the first few weeks, a breastfed baby may poo several times a day, sometimes as often as after every feed.
 After around six weeks the frequency of bowel movements will decrease.
 In fact, sometimes your little one may even go several days without filling a nappy.
-As long as the stools are soft – and your baby is feeding well and not showing any signs of discomfort or restlessness – infrequent poos don’t usually mean your baby is constipated.

 If You’re Formula Feeding

-If your baby is getting all or most of his or her daily nutrition from formula, you might see up to five full nappies a day in the first few weeks.
+If your baby is getting all or most of their daily nutrition from formula, you might see up to five full nappies a day in the first few weeks.
 This usually decreases steadily after that, to about once a day after a few months.
-If you’re ever concerned about how many poos your baby is doing, speak to your midwife, doctor or health visitor.

 RELATED ARTICLE